plioi/plioi.github.io/_posts/2013-08-08-tiny-nudges-in-the-general-direction-of-success.md

   4. [Simplify the original buggy class](https://github.com/fixie/fixie/commit/4535866daa271a84f08df84f3866f81e9c53153d).
 Tests pass.
 Commit
   5. [Simplify](https://github.com/fixie/fixie/commit/70383b1361346276e5b639d5b0b32f0a94eec0c9).
 Tests pass.
 Commit

 Each commit dramatically simplified yesterday's mess.
 Ugly helper classes in support of the mess melted away.
-The confusing, paranoid &#8220;Did we fail yet?&#8221; checks are gone.
-I dramatically &#8220;rewrote&#8221; the innermost secrets of the system, but **at no time did I take a large step**.
+The confusing, paranoid "Did we fail yet?&#8221; checks are gone.
+I dramatically "rewrote&#8221; the innermost secrets of the system, but **at no time did I take a large step**.
 The bug is fixed, and I have coverage I can actually rely on going forward.
 Now that I'm back to writing simple idiomatic C#, there's room for even more simplification.
 Phew!